matteoc99/laravel-preference/README.md

 #### isUserAuthorized

-guard function to validate if the currently logged in (if any) user has access to this model
+Guard function to validate if the currently logged in (if any) user has access to this model
 Signature:

 - $user the logged in user